cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 Images now contain only the minimum required to run the service, leaving source and build trees as well as build dependencies behind.
-This reduces image sizes significantly, even for your tiny example codebase:
+This reduces image sizes significantly, even for our tiny example codebase:

 ```sh
 $ docker image ls --format="table {{.Repository}}\t{{.Size}}"